Waelson/Serverless-SSM-KMS/README.md

 ## Description
-This project demonstrate how you can to use AWS System Manager and KMS with Lambda application.
+This project demonstrate how you can use AWS System Manager and KMS with Lambda application.

 ---